Please note that Tapas no longer supports Internet Explorer.

 They fear the burning red glow of his Scorpio glyph, for Zorn isn't just a demon, he is the Prime Star of Scorpius, and his soul burns with the binary power of two suns.

-To find Lira, Zorn must shatter the divine weight keeping his kind in the dirt.
-He must awaken his true power, ascend to the rank of Archdemon, and claim a celestial throne that was never meant for him.
+To find Lira, Zorn must shatter the divine weight keeping his kind as a Star Soul in the dirt.
+He must awaken his true power, ascend to the rank of Archdemon, and fight for a fallen Sun Mage to reclaim his celestial throne that was never meant for the Below Half of Heaven.

 In a world where the heavens choose their champions, a demon was chosen to burn it all down.